 Stay away from salon treatments

-Reschedule your hair color treatments, smoothening, straightening, perming, or other chemical treatment after the monsoon season.
+Salon treatments make the hair oily and greasy, causing extreme damage to the hair and scalp.
+Reschedule your hair color treatments, smoothening, perming, or other chemical treatments after the monsoon season.

 What to do after getting drenched in rain?